409a Valuation: Everything a Founder Needs to Know

 409a valuations can be provided by a variety of financial sources.
 They can be provided by independent financial firms and banks.
 Tax firms are also a key resource and provider that can give you a 409a valuation.
 If you believe your 409a valuation will be especially complicated, a tax firm may be your best bet to ensure all IRS requirements are fulfilled and any safe harbors that can be are taken.

 409a valuations can also be calculated by software companies specializing in the practice (in addition to other financial services).
-Carta is a great option for small startups to calculate their initial 409a valuation.
-Another option is to check out various providers on G2 for a recommendation.
+Pulley is a great choice for startups to calculate their initial 409A valuation because you can also issue option grants using the 409A price directly on the platform.

 If you missed these pertinent pieces of info in the post or simply want a refresh, here are some frequently asked questions.